Last Updated on April 1, 2022

 6. challenge city leaders

-Did you know 60% of the world population is projected to live in urban areas by 2030?
+Did you know 60% of the world’s population is projected to live in urban areas by 2030?
 That means the efforts to fight climate change will certainly be won or lost in cities (because that’s where the majority of people are).

-How we plan and develop our cities matter and it’s important to tell your city leader(s) you care about sustainability.
+How we plan and develop our cities matters, and it’s important to tell your city leader(s) you care about sustainability.
 Make sure to go to your city’s website and find out about their environmental policies/commitments.

 Trust me when I say, they want to hear from you.
 Calling them especially leaves an impact because not many people do, but it takes only a few minutes of your time.
 All you have to say is your name, the topic/bill you want supported, and the reason/benefits behind it.

-Here’s more ways to get involved in your local government.
+Here are more ways to get involved in your local government.

 So, are you going to help move the date?
 Comment your tips below!